-While this Plan focuses on promoting transit as a viable choice for the movement of people, there will still be a need for ongoing improvements to the road network to enhance mobility and accessibility for all users.
+While this Plan focuses on promoting transit as a viable choice for the movement of people, there will still be a need for on-going improvements to the road network to enhance mobility and accessibility for all users.
 The creation of new roads to support more compact development and increased traffic volumes associated with future growth, will also be required in some areas.

 To support growth and to ensure the safe, efficient and environmentally responsible movement of people and goods, the City will protect for new roads and rights-of-way.
-Rights-of-ways may contain road surfaces, sidewalks, utilities, transit facilities, cycling routes, multi-use trails, streetscape works and other uses such as public art and signage.
-Detailed design studies will determine which functions are accommodated within a particular right-of-way and the dimensions of those facilities within the right-of-way.
-The City may require land for the rights-of-way

-(including easements) or the widening of rights-of-way through conditions of approval for development applications.
+The City may require land for the rights-of-way (including easements) or the widening of rights-of-ways through conditions of approval for development applications.

-- 8.2.1.1 The City's multi-modal transportation network will be maintained and developed to support the policies of this Plan by: - a. protecting and developing the network rights-ofway by acquiring the additional property needed to achieve designated widths; - b. designated right-of-way widths are considered the basic required rights-of-way along roadway sections.
-At intersections, grade separations or major physical topographical constraints, wider rights-of-way may be required to accommodate necessary features such as embankments, auxiliary lanes, additional pavement or sidewalk widths, transit facilities, cycling facilities or to provide for necessary improvements for safety in certain locations; - providing an appropriate transition where there are different road classifications or right-of-way widths at municipal boundaries, in consultation with the respective municipalities; - d. protecting land for future rail grade separations to support a safer and more efficient transportation system; - e. requiring the conveyance of lands of abutting properties for widening as a condition of subdivision, severance, minor variance, condominium or site plan approvals, for nominal consideration; and - f. working closely with partner transportation agencies, including the GTAA, to facilitate the protection or acquisition of future corridors or properties where potential land needs are identified. - 8.2.1.2 The location and alignment of transportation facilities are conceptually shown on Schedules 5: Long Term Road Network, 6: Long Term Transit Network and 7: Long Term Cycling Routes.
-Location of future facilities will be determined through the appropriate studies.
+- 8.2.1.1 The City's multi-modal transportation network will be maintained and developed to support the policies of this Plan by: - a. protecting and developing the network rights-ofway by acquiring the additional property needed to achieve designated widths; - acquiring lands beyond the designated right-ofway widths to accommodate necessary features such as embankments, grade separation, auxiliary lanes, additional pavement or sidewalk widths, transit facilities, bicycle lanes and multi-use trails, and streetscape works, or to provide for necessary improvement in visibility in certain locations; - providing an appropriate transition where there are different road classifications or right-of-way widths at municipal boundaries, in consultation with the respective municipalities; - d. protecting land for future rail grade separations to support a safer and more efficient transportation system; and - e. requiring the conveyance of lands of abutting properties for widening as a condition of subdivision, severance, minor variance, condominium or site plan approvals, for nominal consideration. - f. working closely with partner transportation agencies, including the GTAA, to facilitate the protection or acquisition of future corridors or properties where potential land needs are identified. - 8.2.1.2 The location and alignment of transportation facilities are conceptually shown on Schedules 5, 6 and 7.
+Location of future facilities will be determined through the appropriate studies. - 8.2.1.3 Mississauga's multi-modal network includes road, transit, cycling and pedestrian facilities.
+In some locations transportation modes may share the same facility, however, to ensure the efficiency and safety of the transportation network and its users, transportation modes may, in other locations, use separate facilities.

-- 8.2.1.3 Mississauga's multi-modal network includes road, transit, cycling and pedestrian facilities.
-In some locations transportation modes may share the same facility, however, to ensure the efficiency and safety of the transportation network and its users, transportation modes may, in other locations, use separate facilities. - 8.2.1.4 Right-of-way widths are intended to accommodate the following: - a. transit, including higher order transit corridors, transit stations and facilities along higher order transit corridors; - b. vehicles (e.g., cars and trucks); and - c. active transportation facilities. - 8.2.1.5 Mississauga may acquire lands for a public transit right-of-way along higher order transit corridors, where the creation of a public transit right-of-way separate from, adjacent to, or in addition to, a road right-of-way is deemed appropriate. - 8.2.1.6 Mississauga will promote the integration of transportation facilities to maximize opportunities for multi-modal travel.
+- 8.2.1.4 Right-of-way widths are intended to accommodate the following: - a. transit, including higher order transit corridors, transit stations and facilities along higher order transit corridors; - b. vehicles (e.g., cars and trucks); and - c. active transportation facilities. - 8.2.1.5 Mississauga may acquire lands for a public transit right-of-way along higher order transit corridors where the creation of a public transit right-of-way separate from, adjacent to, or in addition to, a road right-of-way is deemed appropriate. - 8.2.1.6 Mississauga will promote the integration of transportation facilities to maximize opportunities for multi-modal travel.